bm98/FS20_HudBar/ReadMe.txt

 MetarLib.dll				A METAR access library (new V0.29) CoordLib.dll				A coord. handling library (new V0.29) FS20_AptLib.dll             MSFS2020 Airport DB (new V0.29)
+SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new V0.35)

 From MSFS2020 Developer Kit for convenience included:
   SimConnect.cfg